Skip to content

 Other options

-“Calculate Pointing to Wind and Leeway” calculates the compass angle to the wind and leeway compared to the GPS course over the ground.
-The log needs to have the “Heading” values logged.
-If the compass is not aligned properly in the boat, the “Heading” value should be offset via the “…/Edit Value” dialog
+“Calculate Pointing to Wind and Leeway” calculates the compass angle to the wind and the leeway relative to GPS course over ground.
+The log must contain “Heading” values.
+If the compass is misaligned in the boat, correct the heading through the “…/Edit Value” dialog.

 Experimental Options

-Search for the offset mark – the app tries to add the offset leg at the top mark.
-Two angles are defined in the drawing.
-Alpha: offset mark angle Beta: top mark angle.
-The app finds the highest point at those angles to the 90 degrees to the wind direction line and sets them as upwind and offset mark.
+Search for the offset mark makes the app try to add the offset leg at the top mark.
+Two angles are defined in the drawing: Alpha for the offset-mark angle and Beta for the top-mark angle.
+The app finds the highest point at those angles relative to the line that is 90 degrees to the wind direction and sets them as the upwind mark and offset mark.

 Edit Value

-Allows you to calculate travel, changes, and rate of change for any value you want.
-It is possible to create new values as the averaging values of any value.
-You can offset the value if not properly calibrated (heel for example) or add gain to if (multiply by a number).
-You can also remove the value from the log or edit the properties of that value.
+This lets you calculate travel, changes, and rate of change for any value.
+You can create new averaged values, offset a value if it is not calibrated correctly, add gain by multiplying it, remove the value from the log, or edit that value’s properties.

 Create Average Value

-You can smoothen any value and save it as a new value or overwrite the original one.
+You can smooth any value and save it as a new value or overwrite the original.

-Smoothing time: Time in milliseconds of the floating average window
+Smoothing time: the duration, in milliseconds, of the moving-average window.

-Overwrite: Will overwrite the original value with a smoothening one.
-Otherwise will create a new value with the original name and suffix ave/med depending on the method chosen and averaging time.
-For example, the 10000ms average of heel value will have the name “heelave10000
+Overwrite: replaces the original value with the smoothed one.
+Otherwise, the app creates a new value using the original name plus an ave or med suffix, depending on the method and averaging time.
+For example, a 10000 ms average of heel becomes heelave10000.

 Fill Travels

 Creates a new value with the travel values of the original.
-Travel value shows the amount the value changes per minute.
-The new value name is the original name with the suffix travel.
+Travel shows how much the value changes per minute.
+The new value keeps the original name with the suffix travel.

 Fill Rate Of Change